Ace of Cakes: Reception

 During Season 8, Ace of Cakes launched a new promotion concept involving a deck of Las Vegas-style playing cards.

 Ace of Cakes has been a very large success with fans and critics alike.
 The show has brought Food Network some of the highest ratings it has ever received for a prime-time program.
-Ace of Cakes is also broadcast in the United Kingdom on food network, in México and Latin America on FOXlife, in New Zealand on the Food Channel, in Australia on LifeStyle Food, and in Portugal on SIC Mulher.
+Ace of Cakes is also broadcast in the United Kingdom on food network, in Mexico and Latin America on FOXlife, in New Zealand on the Food Channel, in Australia on LifeStyle Food, in Spain on Divinity, and in Portugal on SIC Mulher.

 On November 19, 2010, Food Network announced that the 10th season of Ace of Cakes would be its last.
 Season 10 began airing in January 2011, ending shortly thereafter in February.

 In 2019, Food Network announced that Goldman would appear in a new series, Buddy vs. Duff, where he competes against Buddy Valastro of the similar TLC series Cake Boss (both networks are now owned by Discovery Inc.).

+Cancellation

+Many concluded that Ace of Cakes may have run its course, as there were few cake-related premises left to explore without the risk of repeating content or overextending the show's original concept.

+Ace of Cakes, a popular Food Network series featuring Duff Goldman and his team at Charm City Cakes in Baltimore, concluded in late 2010.
+Each week, the team created up to 20 elaborate cakes, some requiring as much as 29 hours to complete.
+Over time, however, many felt the show had explored most cake-related concepts, making it increasingly difficult to introduce fresh ideas without repeating themes or overreaching creatively.